NicoleCarbonel/My-Cybersecurity-Learning-Journey/README.md

 ---

 *Following your own path?
-Feel free to fork the [original roadmap](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) and document your own journey too.*
+This roadmap works great self-paced too — feel free to fork the [original roadmap](https://github.com/farhanashrafdev/90DaysOfCyberSecurity) and document your own journey, on your own timeline.*